drug-design/course/docs/chapters/structure-based-design.md

 ### Importance of Visualization
 *[nce]: New Chemical Entity: a compound not previously described.

-In manual design the visualization is of central importance.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/importance-visualization-8c3c3b47'><i class='fa fa-play' aria-hidden='true'></i></button>In manual design the visualization is of central importance.
 It helps to see in a condensed way the molecular objects.
 In addition, it triggers the synergy between knowledge and intuition for identifying key features of the receptor pocket or for building molecules under given requirements.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer